 Typical Service

 Worship services at Unitarian Universalist Congregation are built around themes.
 Each service is unique.
 Some of those themes relate to our UU heritage, some to our principles and values, some to important social justice issues.
 Our services are led by our minister three Sundays a month with guest speakers and our own members filling the remaining Sundays.
-For most of our services, a lay Worship Associate shares the pulpit with the minister or guest speaker.
+A lay Worship Associate shares the pulpit when we have a guest speaker.

 Services begin each Sunday morning at 10:00 a.m. and end at about 11:15 a.m.
 Children join their parents in the sanctuary for the first portion of the service before leaving for their Religious Education classes.

-Following the closing benediction, we gather in our social area, Elarth Hall, for coffee and conversation.
-On the second Sunday of each month, we share food and fellowship at our Second-Sunday Potluck.
+Following the closing hymn and benediction, we gather in our social area, Elarth Hall, for coffee and conversation.
+On the second Sunday of each month, we share food and fellowship at our Second Sunday Potluck.